Markham Village

 Markham Village (2006 population 6,090) is the historic town centre of Markham, Ontario, Canada.
-Originally settled in 1825, the village -- originally named "Reesorville" (reference to the Reesors settlers) sometime after 1804 and also known as "Mannheim" (likely after Mannheim) -- was a founded by Mennonites from Upstate New York and Pennsylvania.
+Originally settled in 1825, the village, which was originally named Reesorville (in reference to the Reesor family of settlers) sometime after 1804 and also known as Mannheim (likely after Mannheim, Germany), was founded by Mennonites from Upstate New York and Pennsylvania.
 Eventually, as Upper Canada (now Ontario) started to experience immigration from the British Isles, Markham would experience significant growth.
 By 1825, the name "Markham" was established as the permanent name.
 In 1850, it was established as a police village, and in 1873 was fully incorporated as a village within York County.
 Markham was amalgamated with the surrounding Markham Township, which included the villages of Unionville and Thornhill in 1971, and incorporated as a town.